rpmuller/ePubs/WP1.md

 large political element.
 When the Greeks became subject, first to the Macedonians, and then to the Romans, the conceptions appropriate to their days of independence were no longer applicable.
-This produced, on the one hand, a loss of vigour through the breach with tradition, and, on the other hand, a more individual and less social ethic.
+This produced, on the one hand, a loss of vigor through the breach with tradition, and, on the other hand, a more individual and less social ethic.
 The Stoics thought of the virtuous life as a relation of the soul to God, rather than as a relation of the citizen to the State.
 They thus